DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 She was unforigable.

 [How can you be so cruel...
-What are you demanding of me, helpless and clueless?]
+What are you demanding of such helpless and innocent me?]

 She said with trembling voice.
-It might look like she is afraid, but it was just acting.
+It might look like she is afraid, but it was just her acting.
 This girl wasn't so innocent as to be scared.

 [Give your world.
-Hand over me yours human world.]
+Hand me over yours human world.]

 [S-suddenly killing my father and all of the sudden demanding of me such important decision...]

 By the way, the King, who was Merek's father, has been killed by the Demon King.
-Being fat as big and having such nasty personality, he was promptly killed it would seem.
+With him being fat as pig and having such nasty personality, it would seem he was promptly killed.

 [O, The Great King of demons...
-I beg you, grant your mercy to us pathetic humans]
+I beg you, grant your mercy to us, pathetic humans]

 The Princess pleading in tears.
 Looking at her appearance, my cheeks twitched.